 Volunteers from the nonprofit organization, Miss Kitty’s Long Branch Ranch Incorporated, are helping to make this a reality, utilizing the TNR program (trap-neuter-return) at the Peggy Adams Animal Rescue League for cats deemed to not have a home.
 The TNR program has been a successful way to stop the reproduction of unwanted animals.
 The Rescue League also offers affordable vet services for pets.
 Visit their website for more information – http://www.peggyadams.org.

-A fourth, and thus far final measure of our mission (and how we plan on funding the others), has to do with stuff.
+A fourth, and thus far final measure of our mission has to do with stuff.
 All kinds of stuff in all kinds of ways, is what we are dealing with – from the excessive saving of stuff syndrome to collectors scanning the world for sought-after items.
-From people in need, needing something for free, to people who have stuff to give and want to see it fulfill a need – these are the ones we help with stuff, for a number of reasons, which, you will see if you follow the blog below.
+From people in need needing something for free, to people who have stuff to give and want to see it fulfill a need – these are the ones we help with stuff, and for a number of reasons, which, you will see if you follow the blog below.